Health and wellbeing

 Health Centre registration

-The Health Centre is located behind Kim House, and has qualified nursing staff and a school counsellors working throughout the school day.
+The Health Centre is located behind Kim House, and has Registered Nurses and School Counsellors on site during the school day.

-It is suggested that pupils register with Kimbolton Medical Centre, as this can save a lot of time in an emergency and mean that House Matrons can take you to any required check-up appointments, such as asthma clinics, without missing a lot of lessons.
+It is suggested that pupils register with the local GP at Kimbolton Medical Centre, as this can mean that House Matrons can take pupils to any required appointments, without missing a lot of lesson time.

 What to do if you are ill